lwjohnst86/tagDiabetes/doc/manuscript.md

 # Background

-Hypertriglyceridemia is an extensively studied and well described disorder in the dysregulation of metabolic function and subsequent negative health outcomes [@Chehade2013a].
+Hypertriglyceridemia is a well described metabolic disorder resulting in negative health outcomes [@Chehade2013a].
-It is a strong risk factor for cardiovascular disease [@DAgostino2004a; @Verges2015a] and is involved in other metabolic disorders and phenomenon such as non-alcoholic fatty liver disease [@Kawano2013a], the metabolic syndrome [@Alberti2009], and the hypertriglyceridemic waist [@Lemieux2000a].
+It is a risk factor for cardiovascular disease [@DAgostino2004a; @Verges2015a] and is associated with other metabolic disorders such as non-alcoholic fatty liver disease [@Kawano2013a], the metabolic syndrome [@Alberti2009], and abdominal obesity [@Lemieux2000a].
 Circulating triacylglceride (TAG) concentration is commonly measured during routine clinical assessment using enzymatic methods.
 However, clinically measured TAG is limited as it